Intersubjectivity: Definition

 Intersubjectivity has been used in social science to refer to agreement.
 There is intersubjectivity between people if they agree on a given set of meanings or share the same perception of a situation.
 Similarly, Thomas Scheff defines intersubjectivity as "the sharing of subjective states by two or more individuals".

 Intersubjectivity also has been used to refer to the common-sense, shared meanings constructed by people in their interactions with each other and used as an everyday resource to interpret the meaning of elements of social and cultural life.
 If people share common sense, then they share a definition of the situation.

 Psychoanalyst Jessica Benjamin, in The Bonds of Love, wrote, "The concept of intersubjectivity has its origins in the social theory of Jürgen Habermas (1970), who used the expression 'the intersubjectivity of mutual understanding' to designate an individual capacity and a social domain."
 Psychoanalyst Molly Macdonald argued in 2011 that a "potential point of origin" for the term was in Jean Hyppolite's use of l'inter-subjectivité in an essay from 1955 on "The Human Situation in the Hegelian Phenomenology".
-However, the phenomenologist Edmund Husserl, whose work Habermas and Hyppolite draw upon, was the first to develop the term, which was subsequently elaborated upon by other phenomenologists such as Edith Stein, Emmanuel Levinas, and Maurice Merleau-Ponty.
+However, the phenomenologist Edmund Husserl, whose work Habermas and Hyppolite draw upon, made earlier use of the term, which was subsequently elaborated upon by other phenomenologists such as Edith Stein, Emmanuel Levinas, and Maurice Merleau-Ponty.